alttch/eva3/xc/drivers/phi/phi_devel.rst

 .. warning::

-    All non-standard modules (included neither in Python install nor in EVA ICS) should be imported with try/catch with **importlib**, their unavailability shouldn't block loading PHI for the informational puproses.
+    All non-standard modules (not included neither in Python install nor in EVA ICS) should be imported with try/catch with **importlib**, their unavailability shouldn't block loading PHI for informational puproses.

 Importing modules **eva.uc.drivers.tools**, **eva.tools**, **eva.traphandler**,
 **eva.uc.modbus**, **eva.uc.smbus** and functions from